diogo-dev/diogo-dev/README.md

 I started exploring development out of curiosity, and I’ve been loving the journey so far.
 I have already worked with the following techs:
 - Spring Boot
-- Android Studio
+- Nest js
-- React
+- React js
+- Node js

-Nowadays I'm interested in:
+And nowadays I'm still interested in web development with:
+- React js
-- React Native and Node
+- Node js
+- Nest js
+- Next js

 I hope you enjoyed my profile and please don't be shy to reach out to me anytime.
 I'll leave here my personal information:
 - Email: diogofelipe.dev@gmail.com